theemadnes/gke-whereami/README.md

 `whereami` is a simple Kubernetes-oriented python app for describing the location of the pod serving a request via its attributes (cluster name, cluster region, pod name, namespace, service account, etc).
 This is useful for a variety of demos where you just need to understand how traffic is getting to and returning from your app.

 `whereami`, by default, is a Flask-based python app.
 It also can operate as a [gRPC](https://grpc.io/) server.
-The instructions for using gRPC are at the bottom of this document.
+The instructions for using gRPC are at the bottom of this document [here](#gRPC-support).

 ### Simple deployment